 - Demystifying deep learning: how Sophos builds machine learning models

-On the Sophos Labs site, there are some great real-time statistics on daily spam and malware activity generated from a lot of data.
+On the Sophos Labs site , there are recently great real-time statistics on daily spam and malware activity generated from a lot of data.

-For all those who like such real-time data, we have collected a few links.
-We ourselves also find it impressive to see how many attacks really happen out there.
+For those who like such real-time data, we have gathered a few links.
+We ourselves always find it impressive to see how many attacks really happen out there.
 It’s crazy what goes on behind the scenes:

 Norse Attack Map

-Here, cyber attacks are displayed in real time.
-In addition, there are 8 million sensors and more than 6000 applications on servers in 40 countries, so-called honeypots, which are virtual traps.
-This all adds up to over 7 petabytes of attack data.
+Here, cyberattacks are displayed in real time.
+For this purpose, 8 million sensors and more than 6000 applications are on servers in 40 countries, so-called honeypots, which are virtual traps.
+This all adds up to over 7 petabytes of collected attack data.

 Norse maintains the world’s largest dedicated threat intelligence network.
 With over eight million sensors that emulate over six thousand applications – from Apple laptops, to ATM machines, to critical infrastructure systems, to closed-circuit TV cameras – the Norse Intelligence Network gathers data on who the attackers are and what they’re after.
 Norse delivers that data through the Norse Appliance, which pre-emptively blocks attacks and improves your overall security ROI, and the Norse Intelligence Service, which provides professional continuous threat monitoring for large networks.